danlaw/covid19-analysis/README.md

 ## How to use
 Just open the notebook covid.ipynb in a tool like JupyterLab.
 Must have basic python libraries installed (pandas, numpy, matplotlib).

+You can change variables like ``MovingAveDays`` to adjust the number of days in the moving average.

 ## Latest chart
 ![Latest chart](20200314-covid-chart.png)